 Suddenly the tone shifts, the house becoming dark and eerie with a sinister shadow sliding about the ceiling, and Pumpkin Cake’s chewing on a squeak toy echoing oddly.
-The shadow reveals itself as Pound Cake, whose can now fly.
+The shadow reveals itself as Pound Cake, who can now fly.
 He proceeds to drag Pinkie all over the house when she tries to get him down.
-Pumpkin also gets in on the act, phasing through obstacles, using telekinesis to get her toys, and even levitating, ignoring all Pinkie’s efforts to stop the two from running riot.
+Pumpkin also gets in on the act with magic, phasing through obstacles, using telekinesis to get her toys, and even levitating, ignoring all Pinkie’s efforts to stop the two from running riot.

 Finally overwhelmed, Pinkie gives up and sits bawling in the middle of the room.
 This checks the twins, who realize they may have gone too far, and they cut the antics, even pouring flour on themselves to cheer her up.
 An understanding with her charges achieved, Pinkie puts them to bed and then cleans up the entire place.

 When the Cakes get home, she shows them the twins peacefully sleeping.
 They are astounded at how responsible Pinkie has proven herself in their absence and offer her the position of “go-to babysitter”.
 Remembering how tough a challenge the twins actually were, Pinkie balks, but hearing them say her name in their sleep convinces her to agree.

 And all’s well that ends well.